Working with server

 Example

-The snippet below shows how to configure the server side to group two or more statuses into a single column in a real time:
+The following demo configures the server side to group two or more statuses into a single column in real time: